GaoLabXDU/DeCGR/README.md

 - Breakpoint Filtering (Identification and filtering of simple rearrangement events).
 - Fragment Assembly (Assembly of complex rearrangement events).
 - Validation CGRs (Validation of the completeness and accuracy of complex rearrangement events).
 - Reconstruct Hi-C Map (Generate a reconstructed Hi-C map based on a rearrangement event).

+For detailed guidance on using DeCGR, please refer to the official documentation at [DeCGR ReadTheDocs](https://decgr.readthedocs.io/en/latest/).

 ## Contents